pronovic/apologies/DEVELOPER.md

 If you are using IntelliJ, first use **Build > Rebuild Project**, just to be sure that everything is up-to-date.

-In either IntelliJ or PyCharm, right click on the `tests` folder in IntelliJ's project explorer and choose **Run 'pytest in tests'**.
+In either IntelliJ or PyCharm, right click on the `tests` folder in the project explorer and choose **Run 'pytest in tests'**.
 Make sure that all of the tests pass.